openGemini/openGemini-forwarder/README.md

 # openGemini-forwarder
 High-performance data access middleware.
 For example, Kafka data can be consumed, converted and written into openGemini.
+#### Currently, it is only a framework, and the specific functions will take some time to complete.

 ## Quick Start